OlivierLD/AllLanguagesScratchPad/recipes/SQLITE.md

 ```

 ## A GUI for SQLite
-Cool stuff, easy to use, perfect!
+Cool stuff, easy to use, perfect! `DB Browser for SQLite`.
 - <https://sqlitebrowser.org/>
   - Works on Linux, Mac, and Windows.
   - On a Raspberry Pi, do a